SukkoPera/SoundX/README.md

 Note that the OPL and MIDI circuits of the board are completely independent from each other, so the board can also be assembled partially if only one of the features is desired.
 The IBOM points out which feature every components belongs to.

+### Version 1
+Version 1 uses a standard ACIA 6551 chip for the MIDI interface.
+This is available from different manufacturers (MOS, Rockwell, and even [new from the Western Design Center](https://www.westerndesigncenter.com/wdc/w65c51s-chip.php)!) and requires a 3 MHz crystal to reach the MIDI baudrate.

+The YM3812 requires an active oscillator either in DIP-8 or DIP-14 size.

 There are some solder jumpers on the board:
 - JP1: Close if your oscillator requires pin 1 to be grounded (uncommon).
 - JP2: Close if you want the same signal sent to both channels of the jack connector.